Bogić Bogićević: Post-war career

 In post-war Bosnia and Herzegovina, Bogićević was a member of the national House of Representatives of the Parliamentary Assembly of Bosnia and Herzegovina, and vice president of the Social Democratic Party (SDP BiH).
 Bogićević was also president of the Olympic Committee of Bosnia and Herzegovina.
 A poll conducted by the Dani newspaper in 1998 to survey the population of Sarajevo, Banja Luka and West Mostar found that Bogićević was among the most popular politicians in West Mostar and Sarajevo.
 In 2003, he founded the consulting company Fides, dealing with market research.

-On 20 November 2020, Bogićević announced he would accept the appointment as mayor of Sarajevo by the four-party liberal coalition set to govern the City Council after the 2020 Bosnian municipal elections, which includes the SDP BiH.
-However, on 24 March 2021, he decided to pull out of the candidacy because of conflicts in the coalition.
-Ultimately, with Bogićević pulling out, the SDP BiH nominated Benjamina Karić for the post on 5 April 2021, getting unanimously elected by members of the City Council three days later on 8 April, and became the 39th mayor of the city, replacing Abdulah Skaka, becoming only the second female in that office (the first being Semiha Borovac from 2005 to 2009).
+On 20 November 2020, Bogićević announced he would accept the appointment as mayor of Sarajevo by the four-party liberal alliance, colloquially called the Four, which was set to govern the City Council after the 2020 Bosnian municipal elections, and that also included the SDP BiH.
+However, on 24 March 2021, he decided to pull out of the candidacy because of conflicts in the alliance.
+Ultimately, with Bogićević pulling out, the SDP BiH nominated Benjamina Karić for the post on 5 April 2021, getting unanimously elected by members of the City Council three days later on 8 April.